ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads

 host variable

-must be prefixed with the escape character@
+dbcur.
+The declaration operatorDATAmust be prefixed with the escape character@.

 A line of the result set is always assigned to an opened database cursor as a cursor position.
 After

-, the database cursor is positioned in front of the first line of the results set.
+the statement OPEN CURSOR, the database cursor is positioned in front of the first line of the results set.

 In a single program, a maximum of 17 database cursors can be open simultaneously across the